 - Wastewater/Ground Water Discharge - MassDEP has revised the Ground Water Discharge Permit regulations to incorporate the Private Sewage Treatment requirements allowing greater flexibility when considering local treatment and discharge of wastewater to the ground.
 The Department also modified the regulations to allow for local treatment and discharge facilities even Low Impact Development (LID) when sewer access is available.

-- Wastewater/Reuse - MassDEP is considering adopting regulations for wastewater reuse, which would update the current interim guidelines to allow greater flexibility in the types of reuse that can be permitted, as well as when and where reuse can be implemented.
-Look for these proposed regulations to also be available for public comment this summer.
+- Wastewater/Reuse - MassDEP is considering adopting regulations for wastewater reuse, to allow greater flexibility in the types of reuse that can be permitted, as well as when and where reuse can be implemented.
+Look for these proposed regulations to also be available for public comment in the fall of 2015.

 - MassDEP's 319 Nonpoint Source Grant Program encourages the use of low impact development (LID) techniques and principles wherever possible.
 Low impact development techniques seek to mimic a site's pre-development hydrology by using design techniques that infiltrate, filter, store, evaporate, and detain runoff close to its source.
 These source reduction techniques, used in conjunction with conventional devices, can minimize the quantity of runoff and type of treatment required at the end of the pipe.
 Examples and more information about low impact development can be found on EOEEA's website.